 Later, in high school French class, a dusty textbook circa 1970 showing a sepia photo of students at the Sorbonne cemented my fixation.
 I was determined to find a way to live in Paris one day.

-Realizing that dream has been an inspiring ride.
+Realizing that dream has been an inspiring (if it times rollercoaster-like) ride.
 I never stop falling in love with this city and its dizzy beauty.
-One thing about Paris: it gets into you, and you can never shake it off.
+One thing about Paris: once it gets into you, you can never shake it off.

 You can also read more about Courtney's current and past work on her Google+ profile: Courtney Traub.